gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiCellWidgets.md

 </dt>

 <dd>
-<a href="/javadoc/latest/com/google/gwt/cell/client/DateCell.html">DateCell</a> - A date that conforms to a specified date format
+[DateCell](/javadoc/latest/com/google/gwt/cell/client/DateCell.html) - A date that conforms to a specified date format
 </dd>

 <dd>
-<a href="/javadoc/latest/com/google/gwt/cell/client/DatePickerCell.html">DatePickerCell</a> - A date picker that displays a month calendar in which the user can select a date
+[DatePickerCell](/javadoc/latest/com/google/gwt/cell/client/DatePickerCell.html) - A date picker that displays a month calendar in which the user can select a date
 </dd>

 <dt id="image-cells">